 Richard.
 Belay, my lad, belay!
-You don't understand!
+(He pushes Bridesmaids out of the way as he tries to get to Rb.
+They back away with pouts) You don't understand!

 Rose.
 Oh, sir, belay, I beseech you!
+(Pushing him away.
+Rb is now onstage of DD and RM)

 Richard.
 You see, it's like this: she accepts - but it's me!
+(Pointing to himself)

 Robin.
 You!
+(Pointing to him)